-The Henry Clay Memorial Foundations exists to promote the legacy of Henry Clay, to share his continued relevance locally and nationally as a great statesman and to preserve his beloved “Ashland” as a testament to his life and his love of Kentucky and country.
+The Henry Clay Memorial Foundation exists to promote the legacy of Henry Clay, to share his continued relevance locally and nationally as a great statesman, and to preserve his beloved “Ashland” as a testament to his life and his love of Kentucky and country.

 The first recorded meeting of the Foundation was held on August 20, 1926, at the office of the President, Judge Samuel M. Wilson.
 The Board voted unanimously to present to the Mayor and Board of Commissioners an ordinance asking that a $200,000 bond issue be submitted to the voters at the regular election in November.
 On August 23, 1948, (following Mrs. Bullock’s death) a meeting of the corporation known as the Henry Clay Memorial Foundation was held “for the purpose of electing officers and . . . obtaining an expression of the desires of the corporation and its members, and deciding what action the corporation shall take . . .”
 On April 12, 1950, the house was formally dedicated with much pomp and ceremony.
 Vice President Alben Barkley gave the dedication speech.

-In June, 1950, the first Executive Secretary, Mrs. Lorraine Seay, was hired.
+In June 1950, the first Executive Secretary, Mrs. Lorraine Seay, was hired.
 She remained at Ashland until her retirement in 1986.
-In September of 1961, Ashland was designated a Registered National Historical Landmark by the National Park Service.
+In September of 1961, Ashland was designated a Registered National Historic Landmark by the National Park Service.
 In 1988, Ashland was declared a “monument at risk.”
-In 1990, the Lexington-Fayette Urban County Government granted the Foundation $1.25 million for the purpose of restoration.
+In 1990, the Lexington-Fayette Urban County Government granted the Foundation $1.25 million for restoration.
 The house was closed to the public in 1991 and reopened in 1992 following the major restoration project.